GoroYeh56/GoroYeh56.github.io/_pages/about.md

 # About me
 ---

-Zheng-Hang is pursuing his master's degree in Robotics at the University of Michigan and would complete his study in April 2023.
+Zheng-Hang is a rising 2nd year master student in Robotics at the University of Michigan and would complete his study in April 2023.
 He got his Bachelor's degree in Computer Science and Power Mechanical Engineering at NTHU and he graduated as the top person in college of engineering with a GPA 4.13/4.3.

+Zheng-Hang is currently a system software intern at APTIV advanced engineering team, assisting engineers in optimizing the ADAS(Advanced Driver Assistance System) features and performance on the testing vehicle in real-time.
 Zheng-Hang has developed the first outdoor skid-steering mobile robot during his internship at Taiwan’s Technology Research center (ITRI).
 He launched some open source ROS packages and improve the communication efficiency between the joystick and the robot.

 In addition to his engineering ability, he is good at leadership and communications by holding some large events during his undergraduate time